DataDog/integrations-extras/akeyless_gateway/README.md

 ### Validation

-Upon successful setup of the Gateway, go to the Metrics page on the Datadog platform, and filter the Akeyless metrics on the summary page.
+Upon successful setup of the Gateway, go to the [Metrics Explorer][5] on the Datadog site, and filter the Akeyless metrics on the summary page.

 ## Data Collected